|

 has on one's decision to act, on the kind of training one pursues,

 and on the acting approaches and techniques used.
+This paper looks at reconciliation and the

 entire Christian ethic as law of love, the one commandment that